About this course

 The recent update (June 2021) aims to bring the content on a par with the current academic climate, streamline the narrative where required and upgrade the format in ways that would improve the course.

-The update will ensure the programme reflects the current context and requirements around plagiarism in academic studies; and learners are equipped to deal with emerging developments and challenges.
+The update ensures the programme reflects the current context and requirements around plagiarism in academic studies; and learners are equipped to deal with emerging developments and challenges.
 Key changes include:

 - The content has been updated and streamlined to fit the current context